Help Wanted – Police Chief

 Urbana’s staff at City Hall continue to closely follow the latest developments on the coronavirus (COVID-19) condition to ensure the health and safety of our community and to help ensure the actions we are taking are in line with the latest World Health Organization, Iowa Department of Public Health (IDPH) and Centers for Disease Control and Prevention (CDC) recommendations and guidance.

 Our City Clerk encourages residents to take all necessary precautions to stay healthy in efforts to assist our local healthcare providers as they respond to the COVID-19 pandemic by doing our part to reduce its spread.
 We urge our residents to adhere to Governor’s Reynolds’ Proclamation of Disaster Emergency including:

 - Awareness of social distancing practices and maintaining separation of six (6) feet or more;

 - Frequent handwashing with soap and warm water for at least 20-seconds and strictly following disinfecting routines in homes and businesses;

 - Use of available telemedicine options, including calling your physician should you have a non-emergent flu or upper respiratory symptoms prior to accessing services at a hospital;

-City of Urbana will continue to follow the recommendation of our Public Health sources and that of Governor Reynolds and at this time, city offices are closed and open for essential appointments only.
-The City has canceled non-essential meetings and activities in compliance with the new recommendations from IDPH to limit such gatherings.
+- City of Urbana will continue to follow the recommendation of our Public Health sources and that of Governor Reynolds and at this time, city offices are closed and open for essential appointments only.
 Meetings for the City of Urbana Council will continue as scheduled at this time electronically following the open meetings rules.
 Information posted on our website ; meeting agendas will include essential items only.